 In Year 9, all students participate in a multiday, multi-night program.
-Activities are selected from rafting, sea kayaking, coasteering, mountain biking and bushwalking.
-The program is a progression from Year 8 experiences with an increased focus on self-direction, management and teamwork.
+Students select from a range of environments including forest, coast, ocean subalpine, beaches and bays.
+Activities include rafting, sea kayaking, coasteering, mountain biking and bushwalking.
+This program is a progression from Year 8 experiences with an increased focus on self-direction, management and teamwork.

 The Year 10 Outdoor Education program caters for a wide base of student skill levels and interests.
 Students are encouraged to apply to participate in weekend bush walks, mountain biking, snow camping and kayaking experiences.
-Year 10 students may also select to participate in extended outdoor experiences offered in the school term breaks.
+Year 10 students may also apply to participate in extended outdoor experiences offered in the school term breaks.
 These programs explore iconic Tasmanian locations such as hiking the Overland Track, sea kayaking Freycinet and snorkelling, bike riding and walking on Maria Island.
-An opportunity for a bus-supported program exploring Tasmanian tourist locations may be available during the October holiday period.

-Year 10 students can also choose the elective subject Outdoor Education 10, offered in Semester 1.
-In this course, students will undertake outdoor education theory which explores topics including planning procedures, catering, venue interpretation, emergency response, leave no trace principles, sustainability and risk management.
+Year 10 students can also choose the elective subject Outdoor Education 10.
+In this course, students will undertake outdoor education theory which explores topics including planning procedures, catering, venue interpretation. emergency response, leave no trace principles, sustainability and risk management.
 The theory work in this course complements the preparation for, and reflection on, the practical experiences.
-Students have the opportunity to participate in practical experiences selected from the following: Sea Kayaking at Freycinet, Maria Island adventures, walking the Overland track or a Hard Top Tour.
-This elective course builds skills and attributes to support IB Diploma Creativity, Action, Service (CAS) and prepares students to be able to participate in the Outdoor Leadership course in Year 11 and the VFT Certificate II in Outdoor Recreation at Clemes.
+Students have the opportunity to participate in a variety of practical experiences.
+This elective course builds skills and attributes to support IB Diploma Creativity, Action, Service (CAS) and prepares students to be able to participate in the Outdoor Leadership course and the VET Certificate II in Outdoor Recreation at Clemes.